 Joy.
 What a strange, borderline inappropriate topic to wax philosophical about during a pandemic.
 But the world still spins on its axis.
 Literally.
 And that axial tilt brings in the changing on the seasons without regard to public health, economic collapse, or personal suffering.
 In Chinese medicine, there are 5 seasons corresponding to 5 elements … Continue reading Summer is Meant to be the Season of Joy.
 Can it Still Be?

-Close up with the spleen and shen men points As Chinese medicine practices become more mainstream, both Good Morning America and the New York Times have highlighted growing interest in using a treatment known as ear seeds for health.
-I remember when a friend showed up to a hangout with what looked like a little … Continue reading De-Stress with Ear Seeds
+Close up with adhesive ear seeds on the spleen and shen men points As Chinese medicine practices become more mainstream, both Good Morning America and the New York Times have highlighted growing interest in using a treatment known as ear seeds for health.
+I remember when a friend showed up to a hangout with what … Continue reading De-Stress with Ear Seeds

 A month or so ago, I wrote about learning I have allergies to dairy and eggs.
 As a celiac, this was adding insult to injury.
-I tried a few weeks of avoiding those foods and after a time, I thought -hell, I'm barely eating any meat anyway these days, maybe I should try going vegan. … Continue reading Taking a Stab at Veganism
+I tried a few weeks of avoiding those foods and after a time, I thought - hell, I'm barely eating any meat anyway these days, maybe I should try going … Continue reading Taking a Stab at Veganism